“Ginormous” makes it big in the non-dictionary competition.

 - cognitive displaysia (n): the feeling you have before you even leave the house that you are going to forget something and not remember it until you’re on the highway

 - phonecrastinate (v): to put off answering the phone until caller ID displays the incoming name and number

 - lingweenie (n): a person incapable of producing neologisms

-Though Merriam-Webster rebuffed my submission of “shitfest (n): a celebration of poor results” again this year, it does seem that if you aren’t already using these awesomtastic words in your regular showcabulary, you’re just missing out on the chizzy.
-In the meantime, you can learn to speak Snoop with a little help from the Shizzolator.
+So if words like chillax made it into the dictionary, what was rejected?
+Though Merriam-Webster rebuffed my submission of “shitfest (n): a celebration of poor results” again this year, it does seem that if you aren’t already using these awesomtastic words in your regular showcabulary, then you’re just missing out on the chizzy.
+In the meantime, you can learn to speak Snoop Dogg with a little help from the Shizzolator.

 Are you a fan of Ali G but struggle to understand what he’s saying?
 Maybe this Ali G glossary will help.